 In the case of homeownership projects where the project sponsor extends permanent financing to the homebuyer, the project sponsor's cash contribution must include the present value of any payments the project sponsor is to receive from the homebuyer, which shall include any cash down payment from the homebuyer, plus the present value of any purchase note the project sponsor holds on the unit.
-If the note carries a market interest rate commensurate with the credit quality of the homebuyer, the present value of the note equals the face value of the note.
+If the note carries a market interest rate commensurate with the credit quality of the homebuyer, the present value of the note.
 If the note carries an interest rate below the market rate, the present value of the note shall be determined using the market rate to discount the cash flows.